piecedigital/code-foo-2015/README.md

 4. Using [this API](http://ign-apis.herokuapp.com), pull and display a list of both articles and videos.

 Answer: The file for the plain version is "plain-app.js."
+It has two routes: "/videos" and "/articles".

 5. Using the results from the previous question, create a web/ios/android application that displays the results and matches [this design](https://github.com/ign/code-foo-2015/blob/master/design.png).
 The application should be responsive to common screen/device sizes.

 Answer: The main file for this "app.js".
 I've provided every file needed, including the "node_modules" file for convenience.
+It has 3 routes "/", "/videos" and "/articles".
+The "/" routes redirects to "/videos"

 Bonus Question
 --------------